Assistance Dogs in Public and in the Community

 - If I have a “no pets” policy clearly posted at my business, do I still have to allow an Assistance Dog?
 Yes, an Assistance Dog is NOT a pet.
 The ADA requires you to modify your “no pets” policy to allow the use of an Assistance Dog by a person with a disability.

 - Can I charge maintenance or cleaning fees for customers who have an Assistance Dog?
 No, neither a deposit nor surcharge may be imposed on an individual with a disability as a condition of allowing an Assistance Dog to accompany the person, even if deposits are routinely required for pets.
 However, if the animal causes any damage, you may charge the customer for the damage as long as it is the regular practice of the business to charge other customers for the same types of damage.

 - Am I responsible for the dog while the person with a disability is in my business?
 No, the care and supervision of the Assistance Dog is the sole responsibility of his/her owner.

 - What if the Assistance Dog barks, growls, or otherwise is disruptive or seems out of control?
 You may exclude any Assistance Dog from your facility when that animal’s behavior poses a threat to the health and safety of others.
 Since actual Assistance Dogs are very well trained, this is seldom a problem.

 At Dogs for the Deaf, Inc. we provide all of our teams with identification.
 The person is given an ID card with pictures of the dog and person and information about Assistance Dogs.
 Hearing Dogs wear a blaze orange collar, leash, and vest-all with the words “Hearing Dog” prominently displayed on them.
-Autism and Program Assistance Dogs wear purple vests with identification.
+Autism Assistance Dogs wear blue and Program Assistance Dogs wear forest green vests with identification.
 While these are not legally required, we encourage people to use them so that it is easier for people to identify the dog as a legitimate Assistance Dog.